Home My Story The AI Truth The People The Songs Music & Concerts Connect

 Turns out, I was a passenger.

-In early 2024, one of our daughter's Air Force Academy classmates needed a place to recover after surgery.
+In 2023, one of our daughter's Air Force Academy classmates needed a place to recover after surgery.
 We said yes.
 When we asked what she needed, she had one request: help her find a church.

 We had never gone.
 But we went with her.